 Robinhood currently supports immediate access to $1,000 in funds while your bank deposit is processing.
 With Robinhood Gold, a premium plan which costs $5 per month, $5,000 is instantly available.
 This instant deposit amounts grow as your account grows.

 Third, purchasing Bitcoin is as simple as can be with Robinhood’s user interface.
-To do this, click the magnifying glass at the bottom of your screen and then enter the cryptocurrency you are interested in purchasing (Bitcoin in this case) into the search bar at the top.
+To do this, click the magnifying glass at the top right of your screen when on the main page.
+Type in "Bitcoin" to search.
+Tap on it once it appears.

-Upon entering the name of the cryptocurrency, you’ll notice the interface changes from a rather simple and standard design to an edgy look to showcase its crypto platform.
+You’ll notice the interface changes from a rather simple and standard design to an edgy look to showcase its crypto platform.
 At this point you can very simply click ‘Buy’ and enter the dollar amount you are interested in buying.
+You can choose to purchase on a recurring basis or simply a one-time purchase.

 Because you enter a dollar amount and not a fixed number of shares, you are utilizing Robinhood’s feature of fractional coins.
 Without it, you would need to save up for the full price of one coin.